rntz/plt-ideas-bot/README.md

 You can contribute by making a PR that adds your idea to `ideas.csv`.
 Or, you can update an existing idea by adding a URL or author(s)!
-If making a PR is too much, just tweet at @pltideasbot with the idea to add.
-Decisions about what ideas to include are ultimately down to me; see below for some guidelines.
+If making a PR is too much, just tweet to [@pltideasbot](https://twitter.com/pltideasbot) with the idea to add.
+Decisions about what ideas to include are ultimately down to me;
+see below for some guidelines.

 Ideas have three fields: